-Bachelor of Arts Mathematics (5-9 or 5-12) - Leads to Teacher Licensure
+Bachelor of Science Mathematics Education (Middle Grades or Secondary) - Leads to Teacher Licensure

 Our online math degree puts you in high demand.
-The B.A. in Mathematics (5-9 or 5-12) prepares you for secondary licensure in middle school or high school mathematics.
+The B.S. in Mathematics Education prepares you for secondary licensure in middle school or high school mathematics.
 You will become a highly qualified math teacher who is ready to fill a vital position in schools across the country.

 Note: WGU is the first exclusively online university to receive NCATE accreditation for its degree programs that lead to teacher licensure, a testament to the fact that WGU graduates have the knowledge and skills to be effective in helping all students learn.